Home

 The advanced levels of analysis in this area means that most 'investors with a heart' are better using a collective investment fund which specialises in the subject or simply following their lead.
 It is almost certainly enough for most investors to focus on picking profitable companies for investment, without needing to then filter for environmental policy or charitable work.

-Most ethical funds will employ some form of advisory board to help formulate their ethical policies.
-By doing this, the fund manager removes much responsibility from themselves for their policies and therefore are only responsible for actual investment returns.
+Most ethical funds will employ some form of advisory group or board to help formulate their ethical policies.
+By doing this, the fund manager removes much of the responsibility from themselves for their policies and therefore are only responsible for actual investment returns (something that is favoured on Wall Street).

 These committees will be responsible for such things as: